-- By Sophie Lu, Sales Manager at Odyssey Tours
+- By Sophie Lu, Sales Manager

 Vientiane is a historic city as well as a Buddhist place.
-There are many wats (temples), pagodas and historic sites.
+There are many wats (temples), pagodas, and historic sites.
 Wat Sisaket is one of the highlights.
 It is the oldest and best-preserved temple situated in the city center, with over 7,000 Buddha statues.
 It is a typical Lao-style temple adorned with gold and silver foils and colorful glasses.

-Another not-to-be-missed site is the Patuxay Monument (a replica of the French Arc de Triomphe), one of landmarks of Laos.
-The base of arch is of typical temple carvings and decorations.
+Another not-to-be-missed site is the Patuxay Monument (a replica of the French Arc de Triomphe), one of the landmarks of Laos.
+The base of the arch is of typical temple carvings and decorations.
 I particularly enjoyed the moments standing at its top, overlooking the whole city and enjoying the summer breeze.

 The rest of our time in Vientiane was much more laid back, walking along the Mekong River while watching the sunset, and doing square dancing with Laotians.
 At night, we took a walk around the night market and had some cups of BeerLao - what a nice way to end the day.

 Early at 8 a.m. the next morning, we departed for Vang Vieng.
-On the way we passed by the beautiful Nan Ngum Lake.
+On the way, we passed by the beautiful Nan Ngum Lake.
 There were few tourists in sight as we came in the low season.
 We took a boat ride around the lake.
 Couldn't describe how relaxing it was to sample local snacks and listen to local songs in the lake breeze.
 A welcome respite after the bus ride.

-Vang Vieng, hailed as Little Guilin, is another famous destination in Laos.
+Vang Vieng hailed as Little Guilin, is another famous destination in Laos.
 This is a very small beautiful town nestled in a valley on the banks of the Nam Song River.
 It previously gained a reputation for being the party spot in SE Asia.
 Though due to some unfortunate incidents, the party scene has calmed down.
 But for some outdoor adventure lovers, it still has some activities to offer, such as tubing, caving exploring, trekking and cycling.

 Overall, I found Vang Vieng very backpacker oriented.

-Next we travelled to Luang Prabang.
+Next, we traveled to Luang Prabang.
 There are two roads from Vang Vieng to Luang Prabang.
 We chose the new one, which is good-conditioned and cuts the travel time from 6 hours to 4 hours.
 The lack of people and vehicles made us feel as if we were the only ones in the deep mountains.
 Once up, the air was chilling but the view of rolling hills and terraced fields were spectacular.
-I kept shooting for a while hoping to bring back all the beautiful sceneries.
+I kept shooting for a while hoping to bring back all the beautiful scenery.
 Then, I closed my eyes and took a deep breath of the intoxicating, lung-cleaning air.
 How I wish to lie down enjoying the fresh air and thinking about nothing!

 At sunset, we climbed up to the top of Mount Phousi.
 It's a great place to watch the sunset and have a panoramic view of Luang Prabang and the surrounding jungle.
 The view was simply stunning!

 It was at 5 a.m. that our long-anticipated alms-giving ceremony started.
 A line of saffron-clad monks, old and young, streamed out of temples to the street, with a basket hanging from a long strap on each of their shoulders.
-The locals were sitting on a chair or cross-legged on blanket the roadside, ready with bowls full of rice prepared themselves in the morning.
+The locals were sitting on a chair or cross-legged on the blanket of the roadside, ready with bowls full of rice prepared themselves in the morning.
 They scooped into each monk's bowl as they filed past.
-Four of us joined a row of locals and visitors to participate the ritual.
+Four of us joined a row of locals and visitors to participate in the ritual.
 As they got nearer, I concentrated on the task at hand: biscuits that I could toss into their waiting vessels.
-I was a bit nervous in fear of interrupting in what is a sacred religious ritual.
+I was a bit nervous in fear of interrupting what is a sacred religious ritual.

-Shortly after the ceremony and breakfast I was to experience a half day's farming, as part of a new agri-tourism project based in the countryside that skirts Luang Prabang.
-The founder of the project is an American, who bought a large patch of farm land in the area for tourists to experience farming.
+Shortly after the ceremony and breakfast, I was to experience a half day's farming, as part of a new agri-tourism project based in the countryside that skirts Luang Prabang.
+The founder of the project is an American, who bought a large patch of farmland in the area for tourists to experience farming.
 It started at 8:30 am.
-We met up with the farmers and soon were adorned with conical hat to prepare for farming.
+We met up with the farmers and soon were adorned with a conical hats to prepare for farming.

 So this was our last day in Laos.
-We grabbed the opportunity to visit morning market before we move to the next leg of our trip.
+We grabbed the opportunity to visit the morning market before we move to the next leg of our trip.
 It was just amazing to see the exotic animals and food in the market that I had never seen before.
 Call me ignorant, but it is interesting to see something new in the other part of the world, isn't it?

 Since I've been in Laos for days, I started to get the feel of its social and cultural environment.
 In Laos, you don't need to worry about your safety.
 Most people are Buddhists and have a strong sense of happiness.
-I believe this is one of the reasons why crime is no that high in the country and why Laotians are very friendly.
-I also found that the whole nation has an awareness of environmental protection, seen from the small things such as the clean and tidy public toilets to the government's movements such as smoke ban.
+I believe this is one of the reasons why crime is not that high in the country and why Laotians are very friendly.
+I also found that the whole nation has an awareness of environmental protection, seen from the small things such as the clean and tidy public toilets to the government's movements such as the smoke ban.

 5 days are way too short for me to get a deeper understanding of Laos.
 There is so much more to experience and I was already thinking of my next trip…